RobertAnthonyDevelopment/random-color-palette/README.md

 # Random Color Palette

-A simple web application to generate random color palettes, allowing users to copy hex codes for use in design or development projects.
+A simple web application to generate random color palettes and gradients, allowing users to copy hex codes and download their color palletes for use in design or development projects.

 ## Features